pytorch/pytorch/docs/source/notes/amp_examples.rst

         scaler.scale(loss0).backward(retain_graph=True)
         scaler.scale(loss1).backward()

-        # You can choose which optimizers receive explicit unscaling
+        # You can choose which optimizers receive explicit unscaling, if you
+        # want to inspect or modify the gradients of the params they own.
         scaler.unscale(optimizer0)

         scaler.step(optimizer0)
         scaler.step(optimizer1)

         scaler.update()

+Each optimizer independently checks its gradients for infs/NaNs, and therefore makes an independent decision whether or not to skip the step.
+This may result in one optimizer skipping the step while the other one does not.
+Since step skipping occurs rarely (every several hundred iterations) this should not impede convergence.
+If you observe poor convergence after adding gradient scaling to a multiple-optimizer model, please file an issue.